The Number One HR Solution on Salesforce

 People do not want to spend their time reading a novel about why they are not the best pick for a job.
 Keep your response concise and to the point, and gently but clearly tell them that they were not selected.

 It is sufficient to write one or two paragraphs that contain all of the important information.
-Inform them that they will not be proceeding further, express your appreciation for their time, provide any more information that you believe is required, and then get on with your work.
+Inform them that they will not be proceeding further, express your appreciation for their time, provide any more information that you believe is required, and then hit send.
+If they contact you again for additional information, make every effort to respond as quickly and succinctly as possible.
+For time-sensitive communications or lengthy responses, an AI summarizer could help ensure the main points are clear and concise for the recipient.

 Maintain Open Lines of Communication